auth0/docs/articles/libraries/lock/customization.md

   connections: ['Username-Password-Authentication']
 });

-// ... social connections only
+// ... social connections only.
+(Note the name for google authentication is "google-oauth2", not just "google")

 lock.show({
-  connections: ['twitter', 'facebook', 'linkedin']
+  connections: ['twitter', 'facebook', 'linkedin', 'google-oauth2'] });
-});

 // ... enterprise connections only